All posts by Steve Bennett

 Endurance Training INTENSITY vs VOLUME

 There is a common tendency for endurance squads to focus almost exclusively on interval training with short rests between reps.
-The forgotten diamond is when building toward peak season to do interval sessions with much longer rests at very high intensity.
+The forgotten diamond is building toward peak season to do interval sessions with much longer rests at very high intensity.
 Examples are:

 3 x 400m rest 8min at faster then 1st lap of an 800m race pace.